|

 Elderberry Sun Wine Notes

-I set mine in a sunny window, then out on the deck in various spots, and then brought it inside at night.
-We have a groundhog that's been visiting the deck at night, at I didn't want it getting in the hooch.
+I set my berry jar in a sunny window, then out on the deck in various spots, and then brought it inside at night.
+We had a groundhog visiting the deck at night, at I didn’t want it getting in the hooch.
 The liquid should be bright red in color after three days in the sun.

 Print